Category Archives: The Modern Era (1227-1936)

 All about John Leonhard Dober (1706-1766)

-Let’s celebrate one of the Moravian Brethren’s first residents of the Americas who was part of their amazing and extensive missionary efforts in the 1700’s.
+Let’s celebrate one of the Moravian Brethren’s first residents in the Americas who then was part of their amazing and extensive missionary efforts in the 1700’s.
 As you know, the Moravians are still alive and well in the United States.
 A main center for them is just up the road in Bethlehem, PA.

-Leonhard Dober was born on March 7, 1706, in Bavaria, Germany.
-Like his father, Johann, Leonhard was trained as a potter.
-When he was nineteen years old, he walked 315 miles to join his older brother, Martin, in Herrnhut.
-We do not exactly know how Martin had heard about Herrnhut, the community founded by Protestant refugees from Moravia just a few years earlier.
+We do not know how his older brother, Martin. heard about a new community in Herrnhut.
+But when Leonhard was nineteen years old, he walked 315 miles to join him there.
+The community had been founded by Protestant refugees from Moravia just a few years earlier.
 By 1727 about half of the population of Herrnhut came from other parts of Germany.
-Other members of the Dober family soon joined Leonhard and Martin in their vibrant Christian community: their parents, Johann and Anna Barbara in 1730, and their younger brother Andreas in 1733.
+Other members of the Dober family soon joined Leonhard and Martin in this vibrant Christian community: their parents, Johann and Anna Barbara in 1730, and their younger brother Andreas in 1733.

 After being sent out by Count Zinzendorf, the two traveled from Herrnhut to Copenhagen, Denmark, where their plan initially met with strong opposition.
 When asked by a court official how they would support themselves, Nitschmann replied,